RaymondOnn/Dendron/notes/lang.py.testing.pytest.fixtures.md

 ##### `scope=’module’`

-Run once per module, regardless of how many test functions or methods, or other fixtures in the module use it.
+Run once per module (i.e. per test file), regardless of how many test functions or methods, or other fixtures in the module use it.

 ##### `scope=’package’`